ChavGill/chuck-norris-quotes/README.md

 # chuck-norris-quotes
 A random quote generator of Chuck Norris Quotes.
 A fun project using APIs.
+And who can pass on a good Chuck Norris joke!?

 https://chuckquotesgenerator.netlify.app/